 Southern Temescal Valley

-Central Temescal Valley sounds about 97% louder than Western Temescal Valley to the human ear, a 9.8 dBA gap.
+To the human ear, noise in central Temescal Valley sounds about 317% louder than in southern Temescal Valley, a 20.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-15 do you need to be?